patientplatypus/newsly_project/README.md

 - Documentation for the Ecto model (the 'go-to' library that handles database storage in Phoenix): [Ecto Docs](https://hexdocs.pm/ecto/Ecto.html)

+# Deployment
+## Docker Commands
+- [Docker Commands](https://github.com/dreamingechoes/docker-elixir-phoenix).
+This implementation is a little more verbose than docker packages that come with elixir pre-installed, but it has a few benefits.
+It allows you to have more granularity and less magic in the dockerfile as the image is a clean Ubuntu build (much less magical - allowing for easier hacking) and the repo has all the commands described very nicely.

 # Other Useful Links on How to Do Things
 - [Deploying Elixir to AWS Elastic Beanstalk with Docker](https://robots.thoughtbot.com/deploying-elixir-to-aws-elastic-beanstalk-with-docker).
 Generally speaking Docker documentation is *not* first class and the tooling has a very non-orthogonal topology (many ways to do many things), even though the tool is very useful and cool.
 For more help, it is advisable to ask on **IRC @ freenode#Docker**
 - It is also possible to deploy using a service called [Nanobox](nanobox.io), which I have done in the past for a previous application [NotaHotdog](pennydrop.nanobox.io).
 You can learn more here: